KiFilterFiberContext/psi-secure-admin-unlock/README.md

 {"adminPanel":{"security":{"keystrokeCombination":"...","adminPanelPassCode":"..."}}}
 ```

-Internally, the binary relies on 128/256-bit AES to encrypt/decrypt information with a hardcoded key.
+Internally, the binary relies on a 128/256-bit AES cipher to encrypt/decrypt information with a hardcoded symmetric key.

 ![image](https://user-images.githubusercontent.com/51222153/141659084-19a2ec1f-8cd9-4c6a-bc25-d702189823ef.png)

 ## Results
 Entering the admin passcode into the admin panel will reveal several tools that allow for controlling the environment.
+There are options to open the dev tools panel, list/kill processes and disable security.

 ![image](https://user-images.githubusercontent.com/51222153/141659125-728b4245-0d46-4bec-8ed7-54794fd29b42.png)